Investigation, Oversight and Casework roles

 Being an investigator can be a highly charged role, attending post-mortems and speaking with grieving families at their most distressed.
 So you will need to be resilient and focus on achieving a fair result for everyone who turns to us for help.

 You will be involved in totally unique investigations, so this is a role you can never be fully prepared for.
 That is why we’ll ensure you have ongoing training and development to keep your skills fresh.
+As part of this role, you will become a fully accredited investigator (PIP 1).
 With the character to share your insights and knowledge with colleagues, you will enjoy the scope to influence investigations and ultimately, social justice.
 You will be part of a diverse team that represents the range of people who rely on us for independent support.
 Occasionally, you will also need to work unsociable and extended hours as a member of our 24-hour on-call facility.

 If you have some investigatory experience, or a background in an inspection, regulatory, enforcement or similar role, this is an excellent opportunity to develop your skills further, working on a variety of high-profile investigations.